kazurayam/Katalon-IDEA-Combination/README.md

 I introduced Gradle Multi-project structure with 2 subprojects `lib` and `katalon`.
 Soon I realized that there are several technical difficulties that I needed to overcome.

 1. In order to compile and run Groovy codes in the `lib` subproject, Groovy compiler and test runners require many external dependencies (jar files) which are included in the Katalon Studio installation folder.
 How can it be done?
 2. In order to run tests in the `lib` subproject, I needed to be able to read the files in the `Object Repository` folder in the `katalon` subproject.
-It may sound easy to do, but actually difficult.
+It may sound easy, but it is actually difficult to do.
-3. Once I finished developing Groovy classes in the `lib` supbproject, I wanto import them into the sibling `katalon` project.
+3. Once I finished developing Groovy classes in the `lib` subproject, I wanted to import them into the sibling `katalon` project.
 How can I do it?

 I have overcome all these technical difficulties.
 I wrote seperated document.
 See the [docs](https://kazurayam.github.io/Katalon-IDEA-Combination/) for detail.

 ## Conclusion

 I have developed a good combination of Katalon Studio + IntelliJ IDEA + Gradle.
 With this combination, I can enjoy stress-free Groovy programming.
-I would prefer this tool set to programming `Custom Keywords` without unit-tests support in Katalon Studio.

 ## Environment I used